 Learn to Train:

 This stage emphasis is on ACQUIRING a wide range of skills necessary for a number of sporting activities.
 The children should participate in a variety of well-structured activities that develop fundamental movement skill and include agility, balance and coordination, all related to FUN.
 Early overdevelopment of talented athletes through excessive single sport training and competition can have a negative effect on later stages of development if the athlete pursues a late specialization sport.
-Early specialization promotes one-sided physical, technical and tactical development and increases the like hood of injury and burn out.
+Early specialization promotes one-sided physical, technical and tactical development and increases the likelihood of injury and burn out.